Is this pumpkin sweet potato pie with majestic marshmallow topping a dessert? Is it a side dish? Does it even matter?!

 - 4. Sprinkle the marshmallows evenly over the pie.
 Adjust the oven rack to 4 to 5 inches from the broiler element and turn the oven to broil.
 Slide the pie under the broiler and heat for 1 minute, or just until the marshmallows puff and begin to brown.

 - 5. Place the pie on a wire rack and let cool for about an hour.
 Slice and serve while still warm.

-- To make fresh pumpkin purée, cut a 2 1/2-pound pie pumpkin into 5-by-5-inch pieces, leaving the rind on.
-Remove and discard the seeds and strings from the pumpkin pieces and arrange the pumpkin in a single layer, rind side up, on a foil-lined rimmed baking sheet or roasting pan.
+- To swap fresh pumpkin for canned pumpkin, cut a 2 1/2-pound pie pumpkin into 5-by-5-inch pieces, leaving the rind on.
+Remove and discard the seeds and strings from the pumpkin pieces.
+Place the pumpkin on a rimmed baking sheet or roasting pan lined with parchment paper, rind side up, in a single layer.
 Cover with foil and bake at 375°F until tender, about 1 hour.
-When the pumpkin is cool enough to handle, scoop the pulp from the rind.
-Place the pulp in a food processor or blender, cover, and process or blend until smooth.
+Let it sit on the counter until the pumpkin is cool enough to handle.
+Grab a spoon and scoop the pulp from the rind and place it in a food processor or blender.
+Toss the rind in the compost.
+Process or blend the pumpkin until smooth.
 Use immediately or cover and refrigerate for up to 3 days.
 (You can freeze the pumpkin for up to 6 months.
-Thaw the frozen purée in the refrigerator before using.)
+You’ll want to defrost the frozen pumpkin in the refrigerator before using.)

 Hungry for more?
 Chow down on these:

 Pumpkin Sweet Potato Pie Recipe © 2013 Editors of Better Homes and Gardens.
 Photo © 2013 Andy Lyons.
 All rights reserved.